KhaledFFahmy/Connect4-AI-agent-/README.md

 # AI-Connect-4-Agent

-    This Assignment was made by IS students for the AI assignment, we developed a simple AI agent that plays connect 4 against a web application using Min-Max and Alpha-Beta Pruning Algorithm.
+<h4>This Assignment was made by IS students for the AI assignment, we developed a simple AI agent that plays connect 4 against a web application using Min-Max and Alpha-Beta Pruning Algorithm.</h4>